 This is more of an honorable mention than a real splitting wedge.
 But it’s a good choice if you’re looking to split firewood less than 9 inches in diameter.
 You simply place the round of wood inside the ring holder and onto the blade, and give it a good whack with a hammer or other striking tool.

 The blade edge of the Mighty Hand splitter will go right through in and the pieces will tumble down and out.
 It’s a great solution if you’re not as mobile and limber as you’d like to be, or if you don’t feel like mucking around with a splitting wedge.
-Especially if you’re splittin relatively small rounds of wood for firewood.
+Especially if you’re splitting relatively small rounds of wood for firewood.
 When you start getting to this point you may want to consider a real log splitter.

 Splitting wedge buyer’s guide – how to use and common questions